Monitoring Tool

 Disadvantage – Manager wants to control too much data after implementation

-Fix this problem – Train managers to use monitoring only to find solutions and support employees
+Fix this problem – Train managers to use monitoring only to find solutions and learn them how we can achieve our goals.

 Result